simenandre/activecollab-node-api/README.md

-# activecollab-node
+# activecollab-node-api

 A simple client module for accessing ActiveCollab's API.
-Only a handful of the most basic endpoints are actually implemented (read: what I needed myself).
+Based on the work of @lasar

 ## Installation